2020 United States Air Force E-11A crash: Accident

 It was originally reported to be an aircraft of Ariana Afghan Airlines, but the airline later ruled out this possibility, saying all its flights had been accounted for.
-A spokesman for the United States military confirmed the identity of the aircraft involved in the accident, which occurred in an area controlled by the Taliban.
-A Taliban spokesman said to Al-Arabiyah, that Taliban militias shot down the aircraft killing everyone on board, including high-ranking officials.
+A spokesperson for the United States military confirmed the identity of the aircraft involved in the incident, which occurred in an area controlled by the Taliban.
+A Taliban spokesperson said to Al-Arabiyah that Taliban militias shot down the aircraft killing everyone on board, including high-ranking officials.
 However, these reports remain unconfirmed.
-Reports circulated by state affiliated media of both Iran and Russia suggested that the Central Intelligence Agency's Chief of Iran operations Michael D'Andrea was killed in the crash.
+Reports circulated by state-affiliated media of both Iran and Russia suggested that the Central Intelligence Agency's chief of Iran operations, Michael D'Andrea, was killed in the crash.
 These reports are also unconfirmed, and the CIA neither confirmed nor denied the presence of its officers aboard the crashed plane.

-On 29 January 2020, Pentagon sources identified the airmen killed in the crash as 46-year-old Lieutenant Colonel Paul K. Voss of Yigo, Guam (who had served with the U.S. Air Force for 25 years) and 30-year-old Captain Ryan S. Phaneuf of Hudson, New Hampshire (who had served with the U.S. Air Force for eight years).
+On 29 January 2020, Pentagon sources identified the airmen killed in the crash as Lieutenant Colonel Paul K. Voss of Yigo, Guam and Captain Ryan S. Phaneuf of Hudson, New Hampshire.
+Voss was 46 years old and had served in the Air Force for 25 years; Phaneuf was 30 years old and had served for eight years.

 Aircraft

-The incident aircraft was a Bombardier Global Express outfitted by Northrop Grumman as an E-11A of the United States Air Force.
+The aircraft involved was a Bombardier Global Express outfitted by Northrop Grumman as an E-11A of the United States Air Force.
 Video of the crash scene shows that the aircraft serial number was 11–9358, msn 9358.
-It had first flown in 2009.
-The aircraft was operated by the 430th Expeditionary Electronic Combat Squadron in the Battlefield Airborne Communications Node role.
+The aircraft first flew in 2009 and was operated by the 430th Expeditionary Electronic Combat Squadron in the Battlefield Airborne Communications Node role.
 The aircraft involved in the crash was one of only four in the United States Air Force.